copa1079/ripple_formation/README.md

 # overland_flow
-re-done over spring break while flying over greenland
+re-done over spring break while flying over greenland. this code uses the law of the wall while produce 2 rainstorms with random noise.